J-Charles7/HackAdemy/Vuln/XSS/items/CSP.md

 ---

 ## Overview
-Content-Security-Policy is a security satandard which permits to prevent from XSS, CLickjacking and other code injection attacks.
+**Content-Security-Policy** is a security standard which permits to prevent from XSS, **CLickjacking** and other code injection attacks.
 As the same origin policy doesn't cover JavaScript, CSS, HTML frames, web workers, fonts, images, embeddable objects such as Java applets, ActiveX, audio and video files, and other HTML5 features tag, the CSP permits to ``restrict them origin with policies``.
 This can be done by setting a Content Security Policy which is `whitelists of trusted sources` content for the website.

 ----